TheCrowned/sketch-of-ideas/README.md

 # Quick pills
 * A strictly convex domain is one that is possible to bound from below with a quadratic thing.
 * A strictly matrix that is row/column diagonally dominant is non singular.
+* The laplacian is "null" at point of "equilibrium".
+Thinking in terms of the heat equation, it is positive at points where temperature is low, meaning that temperature as a fluid will tend to flow towards those spots; and it is negative at points of high temperature, as temperature will tend to flow away from them.

 # Rossby number
 To describe whether a phenomenon is *large-scale*, i.e. if it is affected by earth's rotation.
 How to quantify if a flow is affected by earth's rotation?